 Treatment: Treatment of discogenic pain can include medication management with anti-inflammatories.
 Physical therapy can help to teach a home exercise program and improve core strength and flexibility.
 Interventional spine procedures can help with acute to sub-acute pain.
 Surgery is reserved for those who fail conservative measures.

 Overview: The sacroiliac joint is a large, stable joint that connects the sacrum to the pelvis.
 The joint can become inflamed and cause pain and dysfunction.

 Causes: Common causes of sacroiliac joint pain include local trauma, such as a fall, and childbirth.

 Symptoms: Typically, pain is present in the region of the sacroiliac joints, with referred pain seen into the gluteal region and groin and occasionally into the legs.

 Treatment: Treatment options include anti-inflammatory medications and physical therapy for strengthening.
 An injection of steroid can help to reduce acute or sub-acute pain.
-Regenerative medicine, including PRF and stem cells, have proven to be very successful in giving significant pain relief and help to heal local injured tissue.
+Regenerative medicine, including PRF, has proven to be very successful in giving significant pain relief and help to heal local injured tissue.
 All injections into the sacroiliac joint can be done under ultrasound guidance.